Open Search

 DBA vs PhD Program in Business Administration

 On the surface, a DBA and a PhD in Business Administration seem like the same degree because of their titles.
 While they are both academically rigorous terminal degrees, they set you up for completely different careers.
-Think about your professional goals and if you plan to be a doctoral student, and then consider the purpose and career opportunity of each degree:
+As a business administration DBA candidate, think about your professional goals and if you plan to be a doctoral student, and then consider the purpose and career opportunity of each degree:

 • PhD – A research-oriented PhD program that focuses on development of new business theories, research methods, and leads to careers in academia, like contributing to research and publishing journals, or teaching at a university level under a business administration program or related subjects.